Skip to content

 If none of these apply, skip this page — your Agent Accounts will use plan defaults and deliver every inbound message to the inbox.

 The three resources form a chain.
 Lists hold values.
 Rules reference lists (via the in_list operator) and describe conditions and actions.
-Policies bundle limits and a set of linked rule IDs.
-An Agent Account gets a policy_id on its grant, which pulls in every rule and limit at once.
+Policies bundle limits and a set of linked rule IDs for inbound processing.
+An Agent Account gets a policy_id on its grant, which pulls in those limits and inbound rules at once.

 ResourceWhat it ownsHow it’s referenced